College football on television: ABC

-ABC has been airing college football since acquiring the NCAA contract in 1966.
+ABC has been airing college football since 1950.
 Chris Schenkel and Bud Wilkinson were the number one broadcast team through 1973.
 Keith Jackson, its best-known college football play-by-play man, announced games from 1966 through 2005 on ABC (and for 14 years before that for various outlets), and was considered by many to be "the voice of college football."
 Jackson was ABC's lead play-by play man for 25 years, from 1974 through 1998.
 He originally was to retire after the 1999 Fiesta Bowl, but agreed to remain on a more restricted schedule (primarily broadcasting West Coast games) and remained with ABC through the 2006 Rose Bowl.

 In 1954, 1960 and 1961, and then from 1966 through 1981, ABC was the exclusive network home for regular season NCAA football telecasts.
 In 1982 and 1983, ABC and CBS split the package.
 In 1984, after the NCAA television contract was invalidated by the U.S. Supreme Court, ABC began a three-year deal televising CFA games, featuring most major college teams except members of the Big Ten and Pacific-10, the Atlantic Coast Conference and the University of Miami, the games of which were televised by CBS.
 From 1987 to 1990, ABC televised Big Ten and Pacific-10 games.
 Since 1991, ABC has had contracts with most of the major BCS conferences, which leads it to broadcast many of its games regionally.
 ABC began airing a weekly Saturday night primetime football game in the fall of 2006, when the network's sports division converted to ESPN on ABC.
 Nearly all regional ABC games that air on a given Saturday (and a very large number of other, exclusive games) are also available as part of a pay-per-view package called ESPN GamePlan, and online via ESPN3.